Is the King James Bible the Best Version?

 In every version there’s a consistency.
 Each translation points to Christ from beginning to end.
 The Old Testament reveals Creation, the Fall, and our need for a Savior.
 It records God’s broken relationship with Israel.
 It encapsulates the shadows of Jesus and what only His blood could permanently do.
 The New Testament reveals the Messiah Himself!
 It lays out the New Covenant!
 It teaches us that God is now available to live inside of all who will believe in His Son!
 Ultimately, it uncovers what will happen when time ends as we know it!
 We win!
 We get to live on forever with God in a place that cannot be described in any language!

-So today, my friends, know this: The best version of the Bible is Christ in you.
-He’s our true teacher.
-Trust Him to guide you with His Spirit.
-Read the Bible to enforce what you’re learning.
+So today, my friends, know this: The most authentic version of the Word is Christ in you!
+He’s our true teacher!
+Trust Him to guide you with His Spirit!
+Read the book to enforce what you’re learning!
 It’s a marvelous resource!
 It will help you mature in great ways!
 But always remember that Jesus is the reason the Bible exists.
 Put your confidence in Him, not simply words on a page, because He loves you, those pages do not.

 A prayer for you: Heavenly Father, thank you for your written words.
 We’re so blessed to have the Bible.
 It’s amazing to me how I get to live in this era of technology.
 I can search words in the Bible at ease and find passages in a snap.
 But I’m even more thankful for Jesus.
 He is the real Word.
 It is His Spirit who guides me as I read.
 Thank you so much for letting Him live in me.
 Right now, I lift up all who are reading this, directly to you.
 Dad, like me, I know a lot of them are having a hard time separating your Spirit from the Bible, but we must begin there.
 Teach them through your grace that if they never read another sentence from the Bible you love them just the same.
 You’re never disappointed in them, and you live in them–that is, for all who have believed Jesus.
 And for those who have shunned the Bible because they’re afraid of it, or because legalism was shoved down their throat, ease their minds today.
 You love them deeper than my words can describe, yet your Bible does a masterful job at explaining this.
 Teach them how to read the Bible in context and with confidence, through your Spirit within.
 In Jesus’ name I pray, amen.